-The primary term of this proposed mineral prospecting permit is 2 years with an effective date of the first day of the month following approval by the Commission and execution by both the State and Permittee.
-The Permittee has executed the permit.
-If approved by the Commission on October 13, 2016, and subsequently executed by the State prior to November 1, 2016, the term of this permit shall be November 1, 2016 through October 31, 2018.
+The primary term of the proposed Permit is 2 years with an effective date of the first day of the month following approval by the Commission and execution by both the State and Applicant.
+If approved by the Commission on December 6, 2016, and subsequently executed by the State prior to January 1, 2017, the term of this Permit shall be January 1, 2017 through December 31, 2019.
 The Commission, in its discretion, may extend the term for an additional period not to exceed 1 year.
-In accordance with Public Resources Code section 6891, the term of this permit cannot exceed a total of 3 years.
+Pursuant to Public Resources Code section 6891, the term of this Permit cannot exceed a total of 3 years.